Downey space shuttle model moves to site near future home - Los Angeles Times

 Dozens of students who skipped classes waved and snapped selfies near the partially-covered wood and plastic model.
 The visible rear engine nozzles garnered gasps and pointing among a few hundred residents who sat in folding chairs along the sidewalk to watch the procession.

-The 122-foot-long-by-35-foot-tall space shuttle mock-up, named the “Inspiration,” was transported via big rigs in multiple parts 0.3 miles along Bellflower Boulevard from a city maintenance yard to a temporary housing location.
+The 122-foot-long-by-35-foot-tall space shuttle mock-up, named the “Inspiration,” was transported via big rigs in multiple parts nearly a third of a mile along Bellflower Boulevard from a city maintenance yard to a temporary housing location.
 The prototype will eventually be the centerpiece of a new space shuttle museum at the expanded Columbia Memorial Space Center in Downey.

 North American Rockwell built the shuttle mockup in 1972.